ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

   not provide methods to actually change the object they describe.
 Instead they MAY provide methods called `withXYZ` instead of setters, that return a copy of the object where the desired modification is applied.
-* TODO: Usage of arrays as parameters (list, general key => value, where there are no special keys)

 ### Implementations of Factories